Jill Duggar Makes Baby Israel Make His Own Birthday Cake, Derick Dillard Missing In Instagram Post

 Jill Duggar has been in the news lately for her odd treatment of her sons.
 This continued on baby Israel’s third birthday when she captured her son making his own birthday cake.
-The Dillards are currently away from home, in the state of Colorado where Derick Dillard’s family lives, so it looks they had to change a lot of the way they celebrate birthdays.
+The Dillards are currently away from home in the state of Colorado where Derick Dillard’s family lives, so it looks like they had to change a lot of the way they celebrate birthdays.

-The last time that the 25-year-old Duggar was put on the spot was when she walked 1 hour and 10 minutes with a toddler and a baby to Chick-Fil-A. In the Instagram post, she captured Israel looking fatigued with his head down on the stroller.
+The last time that the 25-year-old Duggar was put on the spot was when she walked one hour and 10 minutes with a toddler and a baby to Chick-Fil-A. In the Instagram post, she captured Israel looking fatigued with his head down on the stroller.

 “You know you’re a mom when… you walk 1hr.
 10 min with both boys to get to a @chickfila,” she wrote in the caption.
 “We were enjoying some beautiful Colorado Springs weather while papa was busy with the rest of the team from church!”

-In the comment section, some Counting On fans expressed their concern for making a three-year-old boy walk for such a long period of time in the sun.
+In the comment section, some Counting On fans expressed their concern about making a 3-year-old boy walk for such a long period of time in the sun.

-On top of the long journey for fast food, Jill Duggar revealed on the Dillards family blog that her son made his own birthday cake.
+On top of the long journey for fast food, Jill Duggar revealed on the Dillard family blog that her son made his own birthday cake.

-“What are you doing, Israel?”
-She asks in the video.
+“What are you doing, Israel?” she asks in the video.

 “I’m making my birthday cake,” he replies as he attempts to open a Jiffy box to pour into a mixing bowl.